godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

-The walkcycles only show very specific angles for the character (e.g. for a 4 direction character there are only animations for angles 0, 90, 180 and 270 degrees.)
-When the player moves the character in a direction that isn't one of these angles however, Escoria needs to work out which animation the developer would like to use.
+The walkcycles only show very specific angles for the character (e.g. for a 4 direction character there are only animations for angles 0, 90, 180 and 270 degrees).
+When the player moves the character in a direction that isn't one of these angles, however, Escoria needs to work out which animation the developer would like to use.
 To do this, when defining a character animation, the developer provides the angle range that will match that animation direction.
-In this diagram, the green area shows that the developer has chosen that movement in the 40° angle starting from 340° (i.e.  from 340° to 20°) will correspond to the up animation.
+In this diagram, the green area shows that the developer has chosen that movement in the 40° angle starting from 340° (i.e.  from 340° to 20°) will correspond to the "up" animation.

 .. image:: img/angles_visualization2.png
    :alt: The movement range matching the upward walking animation